MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 By default, the login action logs in with the Azure CLI and sets up the GitHub Actions runner environment for Azure CLI.
 You can use Azure PowerShell with `enable-AzPSSession` property of the Azure login action.
 This property sets up the GitHub Actions runner environment with the Azure PowerShell module.

-You can use Azure login to connect to public or sovereign clouds including Azure Government and Azure Stack Hub.
+You can also use Azure login to connect to public or sovereign clouds including Azure Government and Azure Stack Hub.

 ## Connect with other Azure services